-VIP offers several experiential learning and community service opportunities to those who want to contribute to violence prevention efforts.
-VIP offers competitive internship opportunities for undergraduate students rooted in prevention-based programming development, distribution, and assessment.
-Please contact VIP by calling (859) 257-3574 or emailing vipcenter@uky.edu for details and application requirements.
+VIP offers a number of experiential learning and community service opportunities to those who want to contribute to violence prevention efforts.
+The VIP Center offers competitive internship opportunities for undergraduate students rooted in prevention-based programming development, distribution, and assessment.
+Please contact our office for details and application requirements.